-If a drug is not listed in the Blue Shield Promise Health Plan formulary or requires a prior authorization, the prescriber or member may contact Blue Shield Promise Health Plan Member Services to confirm the drug's coverage status.
+If a drug is not listed in the Blue Shield Promise Health Plan Formulary or requires a prior authorization, the prescriber or member may contact Blue Shield Promise Member Services to confirm the drug's coverage status.

-If Member Services confirms that the drug is not part of the Blue Shield Promise Health Plan formulary and not covered, the member has two options:
+If Member Services confirms that the drug is not part of the Blue Shield Promise Health Plan Formulary and not covered, the member has two options:

-- The member can ask the prescriber to prescribe a different drug, one that is part of the Blue Shield Promise Health Plan formulary. - The member can request that Blue Shield Promise make a Formulary Exception (a type of Coverage Determination) to cover the specific drug.
+- The member can ask the prescriber to prescribe a different drug, one that is part of the Blue Shield Promise Health Plan Formulary. - The member can request that Blue Shield Promise make a Formulary Exception (a type of Coverage Determination) to cover the specific drug.

-If a member recently joined Blue Shield Promise and is taking a drug not listed in the Blue Shield Promise Health Plan formulary at the time he/she joined, the member may be eligible to obtain a temporary supply.
+If a member recently joined Blue Shield Promise and is taking a drug not listed in the Blue Shield Promise Health Plan Formulary at the time the member joined, the member may be eligible to obtain a temporary supply.
 For more information, please refer to the next section, which reviews the rules that govern dispensing temporary supplies of a non-formulary drug.

 To request prior authorization or an exception to cover a drug by Blue Shield Promise Heath Plan, please contact Provider Customer Service Department at (800) 468-9935, Monday through Friday, 8:30 a.m. to 5 p.m.
 PST, excluding holidays.
 Prior authorization requests can be submitted electronically by utilizing an electronic prior authorization vendor such as Surescripts or Cover My Meds.
 Prior authorization requests can also be faxed to (888) 697-8122.
-Prior authorization requests can be sent electronically through the electronic health record, if available, or faxed requests may be sent to (866) 712-2731.
-Prescribers who have questions regarding formulary or non-formulary drugs and/or need a copy of the formulary can call the number above or go to www.blueshieldca.com/promise.
+Prescribers who have questions regarding formulary or nonformulary drugs and/or need a copy of the formulary can call the number above or go to www.blueshieldca.com/promise.